aws-samples/aws-modernization-with-codefresh/content/25_ec2/launch_ami.md

 weight = 27
 +++

-Now that we have an VM image we can launch it with the [aws cli](https://aws.amazon.com/cli/).
+### Manually launch an AMI

-To launch the image we need
+Now that we have an VM image we can launch it with the [AWS CLI](https://aws.amazon.com/cli/).
+To launch the image we need:

 * the AMI ID that we created
 * the region